 The permits originally granted by the Forest Service were (i) Term Special Use Permits granted for 30-year terms, but which may be terminated upon 30 days written notice by the Forest Service if it determines that the public interest requires such termination and (ii) Special Use Permits that are terminable at will by the Forest Service.
 In November 1986, a law was enacted providing that Term Special Use Permits and Special Use Permits may be combined into a unified single Term Special Use Permit that can be issued for up to 40 years.
 The unified Term Special Use Permits for the Company's Colorado resorts were amended in 2003 to reflect the permit boundary maps and acreage amounts set forth in the 2002 White River National Forest Plan.
 Changes to the permit boundaries are not material to the Company's plans.
 Vail operates under a unified Term Special Use Permit for the use of 12,226 acres that expires October 31, 2031.
 Breckenridge operates under a unified Term Special Use Permit for the use of 5,702 acres that expires December 31, 2029.
-Keystone operates under a unified Term Special Use Permit for the use of 3,801 acres that expires December 31, 2038.
+Keystone operates under a unified Term Special Use Permit for the use of 8,376 acres that expires December 31, 2032.
+Beaver Creek operates under a unified Term Special Use Permit for the use of 3,801 acres that expires December 31, 2038.
 Heavenly operates under a Term Special Use Permit for the use of 7,050 acres that expires May 1, 2042.